maxemitter/Raycer/README.md

 ## Project Status

-This project is pretty much done and unless somebody requests a feature, there are really only two things that I might add to this README at some point in the future.
+This project is essentially done and there are really only two things that I might add to this README at some point in the future:

 * How I generate the rays starting from the mouse coordinates.
 * Why the intersection of two overlapping lines (equal slope and intercept) is tricky to calculate.